Lego Star Wars: The Complete Saga

 Preferred Chapters

-When the generator picks which chapters should be enabled, it will pick from these preferred chapters first.
+When the generator picks which chapters should exist in your slot, it will pick from these preferred chapters first.
 If a preferred chapter is not allowed to be picked because it is not included in the Allowed Chapters option, it will not be picked.
 This option can be used to guarantee that certain chapters are present in a generated world.
 Individual chapters can be specified, e.g. "1-1", "5-4".
 Special values: - "Prequel Trilogy": All chapters in episodes 1, 2 and 3 will be preferred. - "Original Trilogy": All chapters in episode 4, 5 and 6 will be preferred. - "Episode {number}": e.g. "Episode 3" will make all chapters in Episode 3, so 3-1 through to 3-6, be preferred.
 Examples:: # Prefer 1-1 (Negotiations) preferred_chapters: ["1-1"] # Prefer 1-1 (Negotiations) (alt.) preferred_chapters: - 1-1 # Prefer vehicle levels preferred_chapters: - 1-4 - 2-2 - 2-5 - 3-1 - 4-6 - 5-1 - 5-3 - 6-6 # A mix of values preferred_chapters: - Prequel Trilogy - Episode 4 - 5-2 - 5-3 - 6-5

 Prefer Entire Episodes